Hiking in Skaftafell, Vatnajokull National Park

 There’s no other way to put it – the hiking in Skaftafell is incredible.
 With easy access to glaciers, wonderful geographical features, and some of the most inspiring views on earth, there’s nowhere else like it.
 Cradled between the icy arms of Vatnajökull glacier, trails throughout the bowl-shaped reserve explore every facet of the glacier’s power.
 You can hike through valleys of flat, black sand, where glacial floods push out sediment towards the coast.
 Others explore the wild heath of the hills, protected from the outside winds by the ice on either side.
 Trails that head deep into the reserve scale the mighty peaks, dwarfed in turn by the glacier itself.

 For campers, spending a few days hiking in Skaftafell is immensely rewarding – visitors who stop for just a short walk before moving on miss out.
 For extended stays, there’s a campsite inside the reserve, and a popular spot not too far away at Svínafell as well.
-It’s also one of the best spots to get up and onto the glacier, which is a must-do in Iceland.
+It’s also one of the best spots to get up and into the Iceland glaciers, which is a must-do in Iceland.
 But without further ado, let’s look at the best hiking trails in Skaftafell.

 1. Svartifoss Waterfall Hike